- 1 package (7 ounces) uncooked elbow macaroni

 - 1-1/2 cups 2% milk

 - Cook macaroni according to package directions.
-Meanwhile, in a large skillet, cook beef and onion over medium heat until meat is no longer pink.
-Add garlic; cook 1 minute longer.
-Drain.
+Meanwhile, in a large skillet, cook the beef, onion and garlic over medium heat until meat is no longer pink; drain.
 Stir in the tomato sauce, 1/2 teaspoon salt, oregano, pepper and cinnamon if desired; heat through.

 - Drain macaroni; place half of macaroni in a greased 9-in. square baking pan.
 Sprinkle with 1/4 cup cheese.
 Layer with meat mixture and remaining macaroni.
 Set aside.